Steps in the process

 Your next steps

-- Have your lender review this page to help you prepare.
+Have your lender review this page to help you prepare.

 Homebuyer Education & Counseling Required

 You will receive a certificate of completion from the Finally HOME course.
 A copy must be provided to your lender.
-In addition to meeting the HOME program requirement, the course may qualify you for discounts from your lender.
+In addition to meeting the program requirement, the course may qualify you for discounts from your lender.

 What can you afford?

 Try this Loan Calculator.
-NOTE: Loan calculators don't take into private mortgage insurance that the lender will require or property taxes.
+NOTE: Loan calculators don't take into account private mortgage insurance that the lender may require or property taxes.
 These costs must be considered in addition to the monthly payment on the loan.
 Visiting a mortgage lender can help you get a better picture of your true buying power.